ise-uiuc/tzer/README-artifact.md

 - expected time: 1 hour
 - to reproduce: TBD

-Directly using [LEMON](https://github.com/Jacob-yen/LEMON) to generate DL models from scratch is complicated and the massive generated models consumes disk spaces at TB level.
+**Note**: Directly using [LEMON](https://github.com/Jacob-yen/LEMON) to generate DL models from scratch is complicated and the massive generated models consumes disk spaces at TB level.
 It requires using LEMON's docker image and needs some edits to make the pipeline work.
 LEMON generates Keras models (hundreds of Gigabytes and even over 1 Terabyte).
 To evaluate it under TVM, we also need to covert these Keras models into TIR files.

 To ease the reproduction procedure, we directly provide the minimized valuable TIR files converted from LEMON: